Elaeocarpus lanceifolius: Uses

 Mearnsetin is an O-methylated flavonol that can be found in E. lanceofolius.

 History

-The tree was first described by William Roxburgh in his 1814 Hortus Bengalensis, or a Catalogue of the Plants Growing in the Hounourable East India Company's Botanical Garden at Calcutta.
+The tree was first described by William Roxburgh in his 1814 Hortus Bengalensis, or a Catalogue of the Plants Growing in the Honourable East India Company's Botanical Garden at Calcutta.
 Serampore, for what was the East India Company's Botanical Garden at Calcutta, now Acharya Jagadish Chandra Bose Indian Botanic Garden in Kolkata.